jiadong324/Mako/README.md

 Mako is a bottom-up guided model-free CSV detection tool.
 It first builds a mutational signal graph and utilizes pattern growth to detect maximal subgraphs as CSVs.

+Please check the [wiki](https://github.com/jiadong324/Mako/wiki) page for more details.

 ## Install and run

 Mako requires Java JDK (>=1.8), we provide a prebuilt JAR package **Mako.jar** for directly usage.